dantasse/ssuiweb2014/p3/project3.md

 ## Turning Your Program In
 This project has the same procedure as Projects 0, 1, and 2.
 Make sure to include the following files:

-- statemachine.js: Your state machine implementation
+- statemachine.js:Your state machine implementation
-- statemachine-test1.html and .js: ￼Your first state machine test.
+- statemachine-test1.html and .js: Your first state machine test.
-- statemachine-test2.html and .js: ￼Your second state machine test.
+- statemachine-test2.html and .js: Your second state machine test.
-- statemachine-test3.html and .js: ￼Your third state machine test.
+- statemachine-test3.html and .js: Your third state machine test.
-- statemachine-test4.html and .js: ￼Your fourth state machine test.
+- statemachine-test4.html and .js: Your fourth state machine test.
-- statemachine-test5.html and .js: ￼Your fifth state machine test.
+- statemachine-test5.html and .js: Your fifth state machine test.
-- README.txt: ￼￼￼Describe your project as in previous projects.
+- README.txt: Describe your project as in previous projects.
 - If you do any bells and whistles, also include the testing files for those bells and whistles.
 Make sure your README file includes any extra documentation about any extra things you did.
 Also, include any questions or difficulties you had.
-If something doesn’t work, please also include this in the README file.
+If something doesn't work, please also include this in the README file.

 ##Grading